Oathbringer: Part Three

 During her infiltration of the palace, Shallan uses her persona Veil to raid food supplies from Alethi highlords and gain the Cult's trust.
 However, she is troubled to find her personality and mentality change more and more whenever she uses a persona.
 While infiltrating she hears strange voices from the Unmade causing her to break free and return to Shallan.
 After learning from Wit about the cult and palace guards' behaviors, Shallan arrives at the Oathgate platform within the Palace monastery and discovers there are two of the Unmade corrupting the city: Sja-anat (The Taker of Secrets) and Ashertmarn (Heart of the Revel) are responsible for manipulating the Alethi residents and corrupting the Sprens.
 Sja-anat divulges to Shallan that Ashertmarn set up a trap for anyone who tries to access the gate causing her to retreat and warn King Elhokar.
-After escaping the palace, Shallan is horrified upon witnessing his death at the hands of street thugs.
+After escaping the palace, Shallan is horrified upon witnessing a young civilian's death at the hands of street thugs and blames herself.
 Arriving at the scene, Wit comforts her and advises her of the reality of failure.

 After hearing Shallan's report of the Unmade and Kaladin's recruitment of Highmarshal Azure and her guards, King Elhokar storms the castle to retake Kholinar.
 The Voidbringer army summons a giant stone Thunderclast to weaken the wall guard's defense.
 Having wasted no time, Elhokar's army overpowered the queen's corrupted guards and entered the palace.
 Splitting up, Kaladin and Elhokar head to the throne room to confront Queen Aesudan while Adolin and Shallan go to the monastery to open the Oathgate.
 As Shallan tries to repel Ashertmarn from the gate, the Unmade quickly flees which Shallan finds suspicious.
 Sja-anat persuades Shallan to take the alternative route before accessing the gate to the exact location.